HDRI Frequently Asked Questions (FAQs)

 Presentations and other materials may be distributed to accepted scholars.

-There are no tuition or registration fees for participating in the HDRI.
+There are no tuition or registration fees for participating in HDRI.

-Participants are responsible for their own transportation, room and board.
+Participants are responsible for their own transportation, lodging and board.

 Will CMEs/CEUs be offered?